Dresden Tri-Valley shuts out Zanesville West Muskingum

-Dresden Tri-Valley’s defense throttled Zanesville West Muskingum, resulting in a 4-0 shutout on Oct.
-3 in Ohio boys high school soccer.
+Dresden Tri-Valley’s defense throttled Zanesville West Muskingum, resulting in a 3-0 shutout during this Ohio girls high school soccer game on Oct.
+5.

-Dresden Tri-Valley opened with a 1-0 advantage over Zanesville West Muskingum through the first half.

-The Scotties got the better of the second-half scoring, finishing the game in style with a 3-0 edge.

 In recent action on Sept.
-19, Zanesville West Muskingum faced off against Zanesville Maysville and Dresden Tri-Valley took on New Philadelphia on Sept.
-28 at New Philadelphia High School.
+28, Dresden Tri-Valley faced off against Warsaw River View and Zanesville West Muskingum took on Heath on Sept.
+30 at Heath High School.

 We want your feedback on the accuracy and quality of this article.
 Take a 1-minute survey and be registered to win a $25 Visa gift card.